-- There remains a gap between the percentage of children achieving GLD (65% for 2022-23) and the percentage of PPG children achieving GLD (44% for 2022-23).
-Although there was an improvement of 34% from 22-23, this remains as a target. - WellComm was used effectively in EYFS to assess and develop children's skills with focussed interventions.
-In Nursery, 24/37 achieved age-related expectations by the end of the year, whereas only 12/37 were age-related at the start of the year.
-In Reception, 34 (18 previous year) did not pass age-related expectations in the Autumn term and only 7 (2) did not pass by the end of year.
-All pupils however made at least two levels progress showing that WellComm made a positive impact.
-The 7 children that did not pass in Reception all had SEND bar one, whose attendance was only 51%. - The Phonics check in Summer '23 showed 69% of children passing overall which is an increase from Summer '22 (66%).
-For the PPG group there was a 36% pass rate, showing a gap between PPG and non PPG children.
-Although there was an improvement of 23% from 22-23, this continues to be a target area. - Assessments show gaps closing in Reading, Writing and Maths in KS1.
+- There remains a gap between the percentage of children achieving GLD (65% for 2023-24) and the percentage of PPG children achieving GLD (33% for 2023-24).
+This remains a target. - WellComm was used with selected pupils in EYFS to assess and develop their language skills.
+Between October 2023 and May 2024, 29 Nursery pupils were screened.
+23 did not achieve age-related expectations (79%).
+18 were re-screened the following year, but all were still working below age-related expectations.
+However, 15/18 pupils made at least 1-step progress.
+Wellcomm will continue to be implemented during their Reception year, with more consistency.
+In Reception, 31 of the 35 pupils screened at the start of year did not achieve age-related expectations (89%).
+By the end of the year, only 4 pupils (all with SEND) did not achieve age-related expectations.
+All pupils made at least 1 step progress throughout the year but further input will be required for the 4 remaining SEND pupils in KS1. - The Phonics check in Summer '24 showed 71% of children passing overall which is an increase from Summer '23 (69%).
+For the PPG group there was a 53% pass rate, showing a slight gap between PPG and non PPG children (2%).
+This was an improvement of 17% from 23-24 and continues to be a target area. - Assessments show gaps closing in Reading, Writing and Maths at the end of KS1.
 Almost all children are making good or better progress in all areas, with the majority of eligible pupils who do not have a significant learning difficulty attaining at least an age-appropriate standard or better in all areas.
-The increase in PP children achieving at the expected level is greater than the increase for all children. - PPG who are more able attain above curriculum expectations in reading, writing and maths. - Assessments show good or better progress at end of EYFS. - Leuven scale assessments show progress in key skill areas. - Progress of SEND PPG children is tracked termly.
-IEP reviews show good or better progress from their starting points, with 94% targets partially or fully met by the end of the year.
-In Reading, Writing and Maths, SEND children without PP attain slightly better than SEND with PP. - IEP targets are appropriate and contribute to accelerated progress. - The Jigsaw whole school PSHE scheme is used consistently in all year groups and the children respond well to lessons.
+The increase in PP children achieving at the expected level is greater than the increase for all children. - PPG who are more able make good progress in reading, writing and maths.
+Pupils who achieve Greater Depth in Year 1 assessments continue to do so in Year 2. - Assessments show good or better progress at end of EYFS. - Leuven scale assessments show progress in key skill areas. - Progress of SEND children is tracked termly.
+IEP reviews show good or better progress from their starting points, with 96% targets partially or fully met by the end of the year compared to 86% at the start of the year.
+The number of SEND pupils achieving the expected standard in reading and writing has increased, and all pupils made progress across the year.
+In Reading, Writing and Maths, SEND children without PP attained slightly better than SEND children with PP. However, both groups made the same amount of progress and both groups share an average attainment of WTS. - IEP targets are appropriate and contribute to accelerated progress. - The Jigsaw whole school PSHE scheme is used consistently in all year groups and the children respond well to lessons.
 Children, including those eligible for PPG are becoming better able to face difficulties positively rather than reaching a crisis point, displaying more confidence and motivation.
-Where specific work has been put into place with an individual, the Pastoral Team in school have provided timely and effective support and good progress has been seen with self-esteem and resilience. - Workshops took place for Maths in EYFS, the Phonics Check in Year 1 and an introduction to SATs for parents in Year 2.
-A whole school Little Wandle workshop also took place.
-Feedback from parents was very positive and these will continue in 2023-24.
+Where specific work has been put into place with an individual, the Pastoral Team in school have provided timely and effective support and good progress has been seen with self-esteem and resilience. - Workshops took place for Maths, Phonics and the Prime areas of learning in EYFS, and the Phonics Check in Year 1.
+Feedback from parents was very positive and these will continue in 2024-25.
 Family consultations were well attended.
 Parents continued to support learning well through homework and scribing in reading records.
 Nursery continued to use 'take home bags', which were well received by families.